JamesTJenkins/Aether/README.md

 # Aether

-This was another attempt at a functional engine, unfortunatly forgot where I was and feel some stuff needed major change anyway
+This was another attempt at a functional engine, unfortunately I forgot where I had gotton to and I feel that this project needs major changes anyway